-We describe the change in specific CP/CPPS symptoms (CPSI scoring), clinical phenotypes (as expressed by UPOINT), and the correlation between these parameters over time in this retrospective study of 1310 CP/CPPS patients, presenting to a single clinic over a 16 year period.
-The analysis confirmed that an increased number of UPOINT domains was associated with increased CPSI scores as previously suggested by Shoske et al.12 It further showed that referring physicians tailored treatments to clinical presentation before UPOINT was described.
-It appears that both before and after UPOINT introduction physicians were treating patients with urinary symptoms ("U" domain) with alpha-blockers, using antidepressants with secondary pain modulation in patients with psychological problems ("P" domain), neuromodulatory medications (gabapentinoids) for neurogenic pain ("N" domain), and increasing use of physiotherapy for pelvic floor pain ("T" domain).
-Although many patients - particularly in the earlier cohorts - were identified with infection at some time in their past ("I" domain), our observation of a trend of less antibiotics being employed over time for these patients was compatible with increased understanding of the inappropriateness of antimicrobial therapy in the majority of CP/CPPS patients.
+We describe the change in specific CP/CPPS symptoms (CPSI scoring), clinical phenotypes (as expressed by UPOINT), and the correlation between these parameters over time in this retrospective study of 1310 CP/CPPS patients presenting to a single clinic over a 16-year period.
+The analysis confirmed that an increased number of UPOINT domains was associated with increased CPSI scores, as previously suggested by Shoskes et al.12 It further showed that referring physicians tailored treatments to clinical presentation before UPOINT was described.
+It appears that both before and after UPOINT introduction, physicians were treating patients with urinary symptoms (U domain) with alpha-blockers, using antidepressants with secondary pain modulation in patients with psychological problems (P domain), neuromodulatory medications (gabapentinoids) for neurogenic pain (N domain), and increasing use of physiotherapy for pelvic floor pain (T domain).
+Although many patients, particularly in the earlier cohorts, were identified with infection at some time in their past (I domain), our observation of a trend of less antibiotics being employed over time for these patients was compatible with increased understanding of the inappropriateness of antimicrobial therapy in the majority of CP/CPPS patients.

-We were surprised that patient identified pain locations (CPSI) did not necessarily correlate with total CPSI score, UPOINT domains or treatment.
-This is in keeping with a large multinational study of 1563 CP/CPPS patients by Wagenlehner et al10 where they found that pain severity and frequency were more important than pain location.
-CP/CPPS is a heterogeneous disease and pain location may not be overly useful in helping direct treatment i.e. pain is pain, regardless of location.
+We were surprised that patient-identified pain locations (CPSI) did not necessarily correlate with total CPSI score, UPOINT domains, or treatment.
+This is in keeping with a large, multinational study of 1563 CP/CPPS patients by Wagenlehner et al,10 where they found that pain severity and frequency were more important than pain location.
+CP/CPPS is a heterogeneous disease, and pain location may not be overly useful in helping direct treatment, i.e., pain is pain, regardless of location.

-We observed a number of trends in UPOINT domain prevalence over time, specifically an increase over time in the "P" and "T" domains.
+We observed a number of trends in UPOINT domain prevalence over time, specifically an increase over time in the P and T domains.
 This likely does not reflect a change in patient population presenting characteristics, but rather our referring physicians' understanding of the importance of identifying these domains for better treatment outcomes.
 In fact, it appears that the patients are not changing over time.
-The age, CPSI score (and pain, urinary and impact/quality of life sub-scores) and pain locations did not appreciably change from 1998-2014.
+The age, CPSI score (and pain, urinary, and impact/QoL subscores), and pain locations did not appreciably change from 1998-2014.

-The low use of antibiotics (22.4% overall) was interesting to note, given that current guidelines, acknowledging the generally poor evidence for use in category III CP/CPPS patients, recommend or suggest consideration of a course of antimicrobial therapy as a first-line treatment option.15-17 Although no trends in antibiotic use were seen over time, their relatively low usage as a treatment modality may reflect an increased attention to antimicrobial stewardship amongst general practitioners.
+The low use of antibiotics (22.4% overall) was interesting to note, given that current guidelines, acknowledging the generally poor evidence for use in Category III CP/CPPS patients, recommend or suggest consideration of a course of antimicrobial therapy as a first-line treatment option.
+15-17 Although no trends in antibiotic use were seen over time, their relatively low usage as a treatment modality may reflect an increased attention to antimicrobial stewardship among general practitioners.
 This is in contrast to the increased trend over time in usage of neuromodulation and phytotherapy.
-This could similarly reflect an increased comfort amongst general practitioners with neuromodulatory medication prescribing, while increased use of phytotherapy may illustrate a patient population increasingly interested in seeking alternative health strategies and natural products.
+This could similarly reflect an increased comfort among general practitioners with neuromodulatory medication prescribing, while increased use of phytotherapy may illustrate a patient population increasingly interested in seeking alternative health strategies and natural products.

 While it is encouraging to note that referring physicians appeared to be embracing specific treatments towards identified phenotypes prior to referral to our specialty clinic, it is difficult to know if this has made a significant difference to patient outcome.
-Certainly, even with the described treatment identified in this referral population, baseline symptoms were similar to those of patients being enrolled in clinical treatment trials.11 Further research will attempt to determine whether identification of specific phenotypes along with assessment of failed therapies resulted in therapeutic strategies that provided favorable patient outcomes by examining this same patient population one year after the first clinic assessment described in the present study.
+Certainly, even with the described treatment identified in this referral population, baseline symptoms were similar to those of patients being enrolled in clinical treatment trials.11 Further research will attempt to determine whether identification of specific phenotypes,